Romani Holocaust: Persecution by the German Empire and the Weimar Republic

 The developments of racial pseudoscience and modernization resulted in anti-Romani state interventions, carried out by both the German Empire and the Weimar Republic.
 In 1899, the Imperial Police Headquarters in Munich established the Information Services on Romani by the Security Police.
 Its purpose was to keep records (identification cards, fingerprints, photographs, etc.) and continuous surveillance on the Roma community.
+In 1904, Prussia adopted a resolution calling for regulation of Gypsy movement.
+In 1911, the Bavarian Ministry of the Interior organized a conference in Munich to discuss the "Gypsy problem" and to coordinate efforts against Gypsies.
 Roma in the Weimar Republic were forbidden from entering public swimming pools, parks, and other recreational areas, and depicted throughout Germany and Europe as criminals and spies.

-The 1926 "Law for the Fight Against Gypsies, Vagrants and the Workshy" was enforced in Bavaria, becoming the national norm by 1929.
+The 1926 "Law for the Fight Against Gypsies, Vagrants and the Workshy" was enforced in Bavaria, and became the national norm by 1929.
 It stipulated that groups identifying as 'Gypsies' avoid all travel to the region.
 Those already living in the area were to "be kept under control so that there [was] no longer anything to fear from them with regard to safety in the land."
 They were forbidden from "roam[ing] about or camp[ing] in bands", and those "unable to prove regular employment" risked being sent to forced labor for up to two years.

 Herbet Heuss notes that "[t]his Bavarian law became the model for other German states and even for neighbouring countries."

-The demand for Roma to give up their nomadic ways and settle in a specific region was often the focus of anti-Romani policy both of the German Empire and the Weimar Republic.
-Once settled, communities were concentrated and isolated in one area within a town or city.
-This process facilitated state-run surveillance practices and 'crime prevention.'
+The demand for Roma to give up their nomadic ways and settle in a specific region was often the focus of anti-Romani policy both in the German Empire and the Weimar Republic.
+Once settled, communities were concentrated and isolated in a single area of a town or city.
+This segregation facilitated state-run surveillance practices and 'crime prevention.'

 Following the passage of the Law for the Fight Against Gypsies, Vagrants, and the Workshy, public policy increasingly targeted the Roma on the explicit basis of race.
 In 1927, Prussia passed a law that required all Roma to carry identity cards.
 Eight thousand Roma were processed this way and subjected to mandatory fingerprinting and photographing.
 Two years later, the focus became more explicit.
 In 1929, the German state of Hessen proposed the "Law for the Fight Against the Gypsy Menace".
-The same year the Centre for the Fight Against Gypsies in Germany was opened.
+The same year, the Centre for the Fight Against Gypsies in Germany was opened.
 This body enforced restrictions on travel for undocumented Roma and "allowed for the arbitrary arrest and detention of gypsies as a means of crime prevention."